Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Q&A with Karen Hillyer Chair of the Erb’s Palsy Group

-We meet with the incredible Karen Hillyer, chair of the Erb's Palsy Group, for an engaging talk about her role and achievements as part of the Erb’s Palsy Group, advice for parents, and how Erb's Palsy Awareness Week could help achieve great results for the chairty and those affected by the condition.
+We meet with the incredible Karen Hillyer, chair of the Erb's Palsy Group, for an engaging talk about her role and achievements as part of the Erb’s Palsy Group, advice for parents, and how Erb's Palsy Awareness Week could help achieve great results for the charity and those affected by the condition.

 How did you become chair of the Erb’s Palsy Group?

-I became Chair after the founder of the Charity Debbie Clark decided to take a step back from frontline duties after a very successful 12 year run setting up the Charity.
+I became Chair after the founder of the Charity Debbie Clark decided to take a step back from frontline duties after a very successful 12-year run setting up the Charity.

-What is the first piece of advice you give a parent when they first contact you about their child with Erb’s Palsy ?
+What is the first piece of advice you give a parent when they first contact you about their child with Erb’s Palsy?

-I really try and reassure a parent that despite the injury their child has suffered, that with good treatment from Professionals and a lot of dedication from them, their child is unlikely to be left with an arm which doesn’t have any use or function.
+I try and reassure a parent that despite the injury their child has suffered, with good treatment from Professionals and a lot of dedication from them, their child is unlikely to be left with an arm that doesn’t have any use or function.
 I think it is very important to try to offer them this reassurance from the first conversation, their questions are inevitably about how they can help their child achieve the best possible outcome.
 I then signpost them to the Centres of Excellence that offer Treatment.
 With very new babies there is quite a short time frame for parents to understand a lot of complex information surrounding the early treatment of the injury and for them to access referral and treatment at an appropriate centre.

 What is the single biggest achievement of the Erb’s Palsy Group that you are most proud of?

 I am immensely proud of the work the Trustees and Families have undertaken in raising awareness of this little-known condition.
 In 1991 when the organisation was started by a small group of individuals, there was nowhere for families to access accurate information about the injury and no way for them to speak to each other.
-From those early days when there were 12 families who managed to find each other we now have a membership of close to 3000 families.
-With the internet and social media it’s now easier for people to find us and for us to support them.
-Our lively Facebook group is testament to the power of Peer Support and information sharing – the very best that Social Media has achieved.
+From those early days when 12 families managed to find each other we now have a membership of close to 3000 families.
+With the internet and social media, it’s now easier for people to find us and for us to support them.
+Our lively Facebook group is a testament to the power of Peer Support and information sharing – the very best that Social Media has achieved.

 What would you still like to achieve?